1. Recognise that your brain has been hijacked

 - Push away the situation by leaving it for some time (this is especially helpful if you feel like your emotions are going to overwhelm you and maybe even make the situation more unbearable than it already is).
 You could do this by physically leaving.
 For example, walking out of a room or leaving the house until your emotions are less overwhelming.

 - You could also mentally leave the situation.
 For example, by imagining yourself putting your pain in a box on a shelf until your emotions have decreased or imagining yourself somewhere peaceful like at the beach or in a forest.
 Try to imagine the scene in as much detail as possible.
 What would you see around you?
 What sounds would you hear?
-What smells would you notice?
+What textures would you feel (for example, sand or grass under your feet, the wind against your skin)?

 - Fill your mind with other thoughts by doing things such as counting back from one hundred by threes, counting your breath, counting the number of red cars that drive by, counting sheep or counting anything really.